-Donald Trump Called To Restrict Abortion During The 2019 State Of The Union
+Donald Trump Called For A Major Change To Abortion Law During The State Of The Union

 Even though many might have thought the State of the Union never would have happened, it's officially begun.
 Leading up to the event, there's been a lot of controversy surrounding the Trump administration, but it looks like this drama wont end anytime soon, because Donald Trump called to restrict abortion during the 2019 State of the Union.
 Here we go.